Mobile Application Lifecycle Events Spec

 Application Opened

-This event is triggered each time a user launches the application (except for the initial launch after installation).
+The Application Opened event is triggered each time a user launches the application.

 url*StringDeep linking URL